 During this 44th season, the MSO continues to bring the best of symphonic music to our community with its subscription series.
 A Membership provides season subscribers with a package of 5 concerts and membership levels are available at many price points.

 A Monroe Symphony Orchestra subscription gives you more than a series of concerts; it gives you an exciting music education.
 Our Classical Conversations, led by Dr. Deborah Chandler take place during the Classical Concerts and allow the audience to share in the conductor’s intent and personal rapport with the pieces to be performed.
 This allows you to be not just an observer, but also a participant.
 Another reward for subscribing is the MSO’s insightful newsletter, Symphony Notes, which keeps subscribers up-to-date on all upcoming Symphony events.

 Maestro Clay Couturiaux

-Clay Couturiaux is entering his ninth season as Music Director and Conductor of the Monroe Symphony Orchestra.
+Clay Couturiaux is entering his eleventh season as Music Director and Conductor of the Monroe Symphony Orchestra.